konveyor/tackle-test-generator-cli/doc/user_guide.md

 In this guide, we provide detailed description of the test-generation and test-execution capabilities, along with explanation of various configuration options that control the behavior of the CLI and the core test-generation engine.

-A few general "best practices" to follow in the using the CLI:

-1. Use the `-vb/--verbose` option, especially for test generation, because this prints out status messages that show progress during test generation/execution.

-2. For large applications, it might be a good practice to start with a limited scope of a few classes to get a feel for the tool before performing test generation on all application classes.
-Limited-scope testing is also useful in cases where testing has to be focused on certain application classes, e.g., for validating changes made to those classes.

 ## Test Generation

 To perform test generation, the starting point is creation of the configuration file, containing options and values for configuring the behavior of test generation.
 This includes specifying the app under test, selecting the test-generation strategy, specifying assertion generation, and specifying time limits for test generation.